 • It builds relatability – A brand that “gets it” feels more authentic.

-• It helps simplify complex ideas – A witty analogy can explain a concept faster than a 1,000-word research report.
+• It helps simplify complex ideas – A witty analogy can explain a concept faster than a 1,000-word blog post.

-Now, let’s look at some of the best modalities when we really look for our awareness shows up in marketing.
+Now, let’s look at some of the best ways observational humor shows up in marketing.

 My first attempt at video production was like my cooking—burnt around the edges but surprisingly palatable with enough creativity (or ketchup).